Skip to content

 2. Git as the source of truth

-Aider commits every accepted edit.
+Aider commits every accepted edit (unless you turn it off as mccormix does — that is itself a meaningful choice the tool gives you).
 The commit messages are structured: aider: <model> — <description>.
 Your git log becomes a literal audit trail of what the AI did.
 If something breaks, git bisect finds the bad change.
 If you want to revert, git revert HEAD does it.

 This sounds obvious.
 It is not how most other tools work.
-Cursor’s Composer lets you accept or reject diffs, but they’re rolled up into a single mental “session” without per-change commits unless you make them yourself.
+Cursor’s Composer lets you accept or reject diffs, but they are rolled up into a single mental “session” without per-change commits unless you make them yourself.
 Aider’s discipline forces hygiene.

 3. Excellent at refactor + apply patterns